 • Systems & Software - proficient level of knowledge of Microsoft Office and/or relevant position software programs.

 • Ethics – able to demonstrate integrity, professionalism, civility, and a high degree of ethics in all job-related actions.

-Application Process: All applicants must complete the SF Employment Application, submit a letter of intent, an up-to-date resume and certifications through the job portal to be considered for this position.
+Application Process: All applicants must complete the SF Employment Application, submit a letter of intent, an up-to-date resume, as well as college transcripts (if applicable) and certifications through the job portal to be considered for this position.
 The letter of intent must describe your interest in working as a Police Officer at Santa Fe College and explain the skills, strengths and experience you would bring to this position.
 College transcripts are required for any college coursework.
 Unofficial transcripts are only accepted for review purposes, official transcripts are required prior to any offer of employment being made.